domschrei/mallob/README.md

 A _balancing phase_ consists of one or multiple aggregations (all-reduce collective operations) of this meta data that will be carried out whenever the necessity arises.
 From the globally aggregated measures, each job can compute its new volume and can act accordingly by growing or shrinking its job tree.

-In its current evaluation stage, mallob features a number of _simulated client processes_ which read SAT formulae, introduce them to the system as individual jobs, and receive a response from the system when a solution was found or a timeout was hit.
+In its current evaluation stage, mallob features a number of _simulated client processes_ which read SAT formulae according to "scenario" text files, introduce them to the system as individual jobs, and receive a response from the system when a solution was found or a timeout was hit.
-Alternatively, mallob features a single instance mode (`mallob-sinst`) where only a single provided SAT formula is solved on the entire set of available cores.
 In the future, we intend to replace simulated client processes with interfaces "from the outer world", e.g. TCP/HTTP/..., to easily connect external applications to mallob.

+mallob also features a single instance mode (`mallob-mono`) where only a single provided SAT formula is solved on the entire set of available cores.
+Using this configuration on 1600 hardware threads in parallel in an AWS environment, mallob [scored the first place](https://satcompetition.github.io/2020/downloads/satcomp20slides.pdf#page=36) of the first Cloud Track of the international [SAT Competition 2020](https://satcompetition.github.io/2020/). mallob significantly outperformed the competitors and was the only solver in the whole competition exceeding 300 solved instances (out of 400).

 ## Building